guardianproject/info/content/blog/2012-09-20-tofupop-in-your-android-app-a-k-a-extending-orlib-to-communicate-over-tor.md

 </pre>

   2. **Use case: I have a web server set up with a hidden service running.
 How can my app access the web site?**</p> Simple!
 Just make some minor modifications to your SSLContext by adding a proxy!
-Take the executeHttpsPost method above, and add the following _after_ the line &#8220;HttpsURLConnection.setDefaultHostnameVerifier(hnv);&#8221;
+Take the executeHttpsPost method above, and add the following _after_ the line “HttpsURLConnection.setDefaultHostnameVerifier(hnv);”

     <pre style="font-size:0.8em;">Proxy proxy = new Proxy(Proxy.Type.HTTP, new InetSocketAddress("localhost", 8118));
 </pre>